 - Track your performance

 To begin, you should know who your target audience is.
-If you don’t, developing personas is a key part of a successful inbound marketing strategy.
+If you don’t, developing personas is a key part of a successful social media strategy.
 For B2B marketers, it’s important not to make assumptions about the content or social media platforms your audience engages with.

-To get to grips with your audience on social media, you should use your chosen social media sites as a search engine.
-Search for relevant hashtags, take inspiration from competitor channels, and follow thought-leaders to keep up to date with the trending topics in your industry.
+To get to grips with your audience on social media, you should use your chosen social media platform as a search engine.
+Search for relevant hashtags, see where your competitors get the best engagement, and follow thought leaders to understand engagement levels.
 This will help you build a better picture of how your audience engages with social media.

 IT director Dave might not be scrolling through Instagram to find the next greatest IT solution.
 Or he could be.
 That’s up to you to determine.